Siegfried Mureșan: Support for Romania following 2014 floods

 In July 2015, the Parliament approved financial aid worth EUR 66.5 million in order to compensate the damage caused by the floods of 2014 in Romania, Italy and Bulgaria in response to a report coordinated by Mureșan.

 EPP Group Negotiator for the 2017 EU Budget

 In 2016, Mureșan was appointed as main negotiator of the EPP Group for the 2017 EU Budget.

 European Parliament Rapporteur for the 2018 EU Budget

 On 24 November 2016, the Committee on Budgets designated Mureșan as the European Parliament's rapporteur for the EU Budget 2018, the first Romanian to take on this role.

-MEP and EPP Vice-president Siegfried Mureșan with former Romanian President Klaus Iohannis in 2019 at the European People's Party (EPP) Summit in Brussels, Belgium.
+Mureșan with former Romanian president Klaus Iohannis in 2019 at the European People's Party (EPP) Summit in Brussels, Belgium.

 As Chief Negotiator of the European Parliament for the EU Budget 2018, one of Mureșan's main priorities for the negotiations was the increase of the budget allocations for the Eastern Neighbourhood countries, including the Republic of Moldova.